maarten-pennings/Lego-Mindstorms/ms4/faq.md

 because the first nibble encodes the brightness, and the second nibble encodes the color (an enumeration: red=9, white=10, blue=3, see another question).

-Behind the scenes, the WordBlock is translated to Python, and it converts the the series of 9 numbers to a byte array.
+Behind the scenes, the Word Block is translated to Python, and it converts the the series of 9 numbers to a byte array.
 That array is depicted on the third row.

-However, there is a bug in the WordBlock compiler; it uses UTF-8 to form the byte array, and that makes LED values above 127 (above 0x7F) to be encoded in _two_ bytes.
+However, there is a bug in the Word Block compiler; it uses UTF-8 to form the byte array, and that makes LED values above 127 (above 0x7F) to be encoded in _two_ bytes.
 The byte that is prepended is the first UTF "escape" character 0xC2.